They say…

 Malt Teasers

 First published in BEER magazine, May 2011.
-BEER is sent free every quarter to CAMRA members, who can also view it online.
+BEER is sent free every quarter to members, who can also view it online.
 The magazine is additionally available in selected newsagents.
 Click on the beer names for more detailed notes on each beer.

 Pale barley malt from Muntons.